Lost Colony” Chapter Two of American

 kings should prove recalcitrant: "Beyond this Islande there is the maine

 lande, and over against this Islande falleth into this spatious water,

 The only apparent drawback to the site was at the

 same time one of its advantages: its close proximity to

-that San Agustin (St. Augustine)
+Spanish outposts in Florida, San Agustin (St. Augustine)

 and Santa Elena (St. Helena, South Carolina).